-You will be invited and are encouraged to attend two events, one sponsored by the President and one sponsored by the Sr. Vice President for Advancement, during both you will be recognized for your committee service.
-Committee members are also encouraged to attend class sponsored events such as class dinners and class panels.
-But above all, your reunion is about reconnecting with your classmates and having fun!
+You are encouraged to attend two events where you will be recognized for your committee service—one of which is sponsored by the President.
+Committee members are also encouraged to attend class-sponsored events, such as class dinners and class panels.
+But above all, the reunion is about reconnecting with your classmates and having fun!

 What gifts are included in my class totals?

-Gifts to any area of the University made between July 1, 2016 – June 30, 2017 will count toward reunion class totals.
-This includes annual gifts, matching gifts, and endowed gifts, as well as future support gifts for the 20th-60th Reunions.
+Gifts to any area of the University made between July 1, 2017 – June 30, 2018 will count toward reunion class totals.
+This includes annual gifts, matching gifts, and endowed gifts, as well as future support gifts for t he20th -60th Reunions.
 Five-year pledges are highly encouraged as they provide an expected revenue stream for the University.
 The entire pledged amount will count toward the class goal.
 For example, $5,000/year x 5 years = $25,000 towards the class goal.

 Where will my name be listed?

-Your name will be listed as a member of the Giving Committee on the Reunion Giving website, class-specific appeals, and — once you make your donation – on the honor roll list of donors.
+Your name will be listed as a member of the Giving Committee on the Reunion Giving website, class-specific appeals and, once you make your donation, on the online donor honor roll.

 Is there an expected donation amount to serve on the Giving Committee?

 All committee members are asked to make a gift.
-Committee members are asked to consider a leadership level gift (see Volunteer Manuel on the Volunteer Resource tab for undergraduate schools leadership levels), but inability to do so does not prohibit anyone from committee membership.
+Committee members are asked to consider a leadership level gift (see Page 20 for undergraduate schools leadership levels), but inability to do so does not prohibit anyone from committee membership.
 Donor interest and capacity varies greatly among the committee membership, therefore no stipulated giving level or amount is expected.
-We simply ask that you give a meaningful gift to an area of the University that you are passionate about.
+We simply ask that you make a gift to an area of the University that is meaningful to you.

 Attendance at the reunion is highly encouraged but is not a requirement for being on the Reunion Giving Committee.
-Reunions is a fun, action packed event where you will be able to connect with classmates, make new friends, and enjoy your time on Grounds.
+Your reunion is a fun, action-packed event where you will be able to connect with classmates, make new friends, and enjoy your time on Grounds.

 How do I report on my progress?

-What if a donor asks me questions that I am unable to answer?
+What if a classmate asks me questions that I am unable to answer?